zainabdnaya/MiniRT_42/README.md

 <a href="https://ibb.co/ssxGrMK"><img src="https://i.ibb.co/wpGX1xS/68747470733a2f2f696d6775722e636f6d2f3662336c3249782e706e67.png" alt="68747470733a2f2f696d6775722e636f6d2f3662336c3249782e706e67" border="0"></a>
 ## What's Raytraicng?!
     Ray tracing is a rendering technique that can produce incredibly realistic lighting effects.
-Essentially, an algorithm can trace the path of light, and then simulate the way that the light interacts with the virtual objects it ultimately hits in the computer-generated world.
+    <br> Essentially, an algorithm can trace the path of light,
+    <br> and then simulate the way that the light interacts with the virtual objects it ultimately hits in the computer-generated world.

 <a href="https://ibb.co/Hq91FCV"><img src="https://i.ibb.co/vkMgwhH/Screen-Shot-2020-10-31-at-21-20-39.png" alt="Screen-Shot-2020-10-31-at-21-20-39" border="0"></a>